MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-drill-through-buttons.md

 ## Set formatting for button text conditionally

-You can use conditional formatting to change the button text based on the selected value of a field.
-To do so, create a measure in Power BI Desktop that outputs the desired string based on the DAX function SELECTEDVALUE.
+In Power BI Desktop, you can use conditional formatting to change the button text based on the selected value of a field.
+To do so, create a measure that outputs the desired string based on the DAX function SELECTEDVALUE.

 Here's an example measure that outputs "See product details" if a single Product value is NOT selected; otherwise, it outputs "See details for [the selected Product]":